 The grates that cover your supply and return registers can become gunked up with cobwebs, dust, and other debris.
 Use the brush attachment on your vacuum to clean every air register in your home.
 This helps prevent dust and allergens from blowing into the room every time your air conditioner runs.

-If you remove any grates and notice that debris has also built up inside the ductwork, consider scheduling duct cleaning this spring.
-This task doesn’t necessarily need to take place every year, but clean, unclogged ducts promote better indoor air quality and more efficient A/C operation than gunky, grimy ducts.
+If you remove any grates and notice that debris has also built up inside the ductwork, schedule duct cleaning this spring.
+Clean, unclogged ducts promote better indoor air quality and more efficient A/C operation than gunky, grimy ducts do.

 Replace the Air Filter